 We understand that we have a legal obligation to do a Data Protection Impact Assessment (DPIA) before carrying out processing likely to result in a high risk to individuals' interests. .
 We will use the ICO template to help us get this right.
+When it involves surveillance cameras, we will use the government guidance and template, Data protection impact assessments for surveillance cameras.
 If our DPIA identifies a high risk which we cannot mitigate, we must consult the ICO before proceeding.